paaljoachim/top-admin-toolbar-plugin/README.md

 Top admin toolbar dropdown icons - Inspired by the toolbar feature plugin

-I am working on the following WordPress trac ticket: https://core.trac.wordpress.org/ticket/32678 Wireframes have been created - Admin Bar Unified Concept i10.
+I am working on the following WordPress trac ticket: https://core.trac.wordpress.org/ticket/32678 Wireframes have been created by Davide Folletto - Admin Bar Unified Concept i10.

 In the frontend I now have a drop down containing the various backend main sections and the dashicons.